 Consider a zinc supplement.
 One study has shown that zinc may be beneficial in acne that is inflamed (Dermatology 2001;203:135–140).

 What works for you?
 At embarrassingproblems.com we are committed to helping our visitors find solutions to their health problems.
 We’re delighted that over 18,000 of you have tackled your problems, but we want this figure to be much higher.
 If you’ve found a product that works, others will want to know about it too.
-Please leave a comment on this page, or write to us at firstname.lastname@example.org.
-Spread the word and let’s tackle it, move on!
+Please leave a comment on this page, and spread the word.
+Let's tackle it, move on!

 Written by: Dr Margaret Stearn